 Proving Fault in a Nevada Bus Accident

 It is often difficult to determine fault in accidents that involve buses and mass transit.
-However, if you were injured in an accident, our legal team at Cogburn Law Offices can help you figure out who is liable for your injuries.
+However, if you were injured in an accident, our legal team at Cogburn Law can help you figure out who is liable for your injuries.
 The most common persons at fault during bus accidents are:

 - Bus Drivers.
 Most likely to be held responsible if your accident was caused by driver error or negligence, including distracted driving, driver fatigue, driving under the influence, and traffic violations.